chainguard-dev/edu/content/chainguard/migration-guides/migrating-to-php-images.md

 ## Additional Resources

 Our [PHP image documentation](/chainguard/chainguard-images/reference/php/) covers details about all PHP image variants, including the list of available tags for both development and production images.
-For another example of LEMP setup using MariaDB, check our [Getting Started with the MariaDB Chainguard Image](https://edu.chainguard.dev/chainguard/chainguard-images/getting-started/mariadb/).
+For another example of a LEMP setup using MariaDB, check our guide on [Getting Started with the MariaDB Chainguard Image](https://edu.chainguard.dev/chainguard/chainguard-images/getting-started/mariadb/).

 The [Debugging Distroless](/chainguard/chainguard-images/debugging-distroless-images/) guide contains important information for debugging issues with distroless images.
-Check also the [Verifying Images](/chainguard/chainguard-images/verifying-chainguard-images-and-metadata-signatures-with-cosign/) resource for details around provenance, SBOMs, and image signatures.
+You can also refer to the [Verifying Images](/chainguard/chainguard-images/verifying-chainguard-images-and-metadata-signatures-with-cosign/) resource for details around provenance, SBOMs, and image signatures.